• About JacobBarlow.com

 Chapman Duncan, Alma Minnerly, and a few others settled this area in 1861.
 But a flood in January of 1862 washed away much of the good farmland.
 Most of the first settlers moved away and sold their claims to William Theobald, Joseph Wright, William Wright, Clayborne Elder, Jonathan B. Pratt, Robert W. Reeve, and Thomas Burgess.
 Other settlers moved into the area and formed the village of Duncan’s Retreat.

 There are several theories about the origin of the name, Duncan’s Retreat.
 One of them is that the name came the idea that Chapman Duncan had retreated from this area.
-Another is that Duncan retreated to this area after botching a canal surveying job in Rockville.
+Another is that Duncan retreated to this area after botching a canal surveying job in Virgin.

 Farming produced good crops of cotton, corn, wheat, and sorghum.